MlataIbrahim/Starbucks-Capstone-Project/README.md

 5. [Licensing and Acknowledgements](#Licensing)

 ## Project Motivation <a name="ProjectMotivation"></a>
+This project part of my Data Science Nanodegree,
 - Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.Not all users receive the same offer, and that is the challenge to solve in this project.